Fashion & Editorial Make-Up Artist Course

 The above units are from the SHB30215 Certificate III in Make-Up and SHB20116 Certificate II in Retail Cosmetics training packages

-At the end of the course students will participate as part of their assessments three industry level professional photoshoots to build their portfolio.
-The photoshoots are three separate creative briefs for the artists to showcase their individual skills.
+At the end of the course the students have the option to participate in a professional photoshoots to build their portfolio.
+The photoshoot is set on the creative briefs outlined in the assessments for the artist to showcase their individual skills.

 This course is designed for those who wish to gain employment in the fashion and editorial section of the industry, makeup artists wishing to refresh their skills.
 It is also designed for those who want to learn the CJMD modules only from the Nationally Recognised Training Programs CUA51015 Diploma of Screen and Media & CUA41215 Certificate IV in Screen and Media that relate to working as a makeup artist for fashion and editorial.